-We’re in the middle of a series for photographers and aspiring entrepreneurs called “Making the Leap” where we’re sharing our ten practical steps for going from part-time photographers to full-time.
+We’re in the middle of a series for photographers and aspiring entrepreneurs called “Making the Leap” where we’re sharing our ten practical steps for going from part-time to full-time photographers.
 Or, as author Jon Acuff puts it, going from your day job to your dream job without it becoming a nightmare.

-to live like no one else, so that later they can live and give like no one else
+To live like no on else, so later you can live and GIVE like no one else.

 When we started our business, it was only natural for us to apply the same debt free principles.

 It wasn’t going to be easy, but it would be worth it.

 We knew that it would take longer to save up and pay cash for all of our gear and equipment while still paying our monthly bills and saving for the future than it would be to charge things on a credit card or take a loan from the bank, but we also knew that being patient would be worth it – because no one would ever own any piece of our business except us.

 As two elementary school teachers, we weren’t exactly rolling in the dough, but we made the decision from the beginning to live on only one teacher salary and save the other, while building our business at night and on the weekends, to make sure that we’d have plenty of cushion to keep the uncertainties of life from taking us down.
 We invested a small amount of personal cash to purchase some starter equipment for Amy to begin shooting, and from there on, we committed to never spending any more personal money on our business.